 A few tips:

-- The tour guide and tour audio used German, but we got a free headset which gives you exactly the same information and entertainment in English (or a number of other languages)
+- The Time Travel Tour guide and audio use German, but you get a free headset which gives you exactly the same information and entertainment in English (or a number of other languages)

-On my visit, the audio was timed precisely to match the visual displays.
-It was fine and did not make the experience any less enjoyable for me than listening in German.
+The audio is timed precisely to match the displays.
+It worked perfectly on my visit and did not make the experience any less enjoyable.

 - The tour ends in a shop with toys and souvenirs, as well as the chance to get some (fun but cheesy) souvenir photos

-- The Time Travel people recently opened up a new location nearby that takes you on a diverting virtual reality boat ride with Empress Elisabeth
+- The attraction owners also have a sister location nearby that takes you on a diverting virtual reality boat ride with Empress Elisabeth.
+Bored of court formalities, the empress appears to have taken a second job as a tour guide

 After your visit, go north for the Graben pedestrianised street that leads to Stephansdom cathedral to see the real thing.
 Or go south to reach Michaelerplatz and the start of the Hofburg palace complex.